No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 Murray had one brilliant moment, a perfect deep throw on the move to Charleston Rambo in the end zone for a 49-yard score.
 He passed for 308 yards and ran for 109 but took several jarring hits, including when All-America nose guard Quinnen Williams dislodged his helmet and forced him from the game for one play in the fourth quarter.

-The Sooners (12-2) were bowled over by the Crimson Tide.
+His team was bowled over, on one play in particular.
 When Robert Barnes tried to stop Josh Jacobs in the open field, the Alabama running back lowered his head for the collision and continued to the end zone for a 27-yard score while the Sooners safety spun to the turf, dazed and briefly unable to get up.

+“When I saw an opportunity to score, I just tried my best to score,” Jacobs said with a chuckle.

+Alabama had the ball for more than 36 minutes and totaled 528 yards.

 “Our offense really controlled the tempo of the game,” Saban said.
 “The only time we really got stopped in the game is when we stopped ourselves.”